iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 Also, in most of the RTS games, creep can block opponents from constructing new buildings on terrain.
 For example, in StarCraft, [Terran](https://starcraft.fandom.com/wiki/Terran) players will not be able to construct a building on top of a terrain that is corrupted by Zerg players' creep.

 Now let's get right into Unity and see how we can implement this feature for our own RTS game!

+### Overview
+(Explain the core idea of the implementation here)

+I will be separating the implementation part into several topics to ease the reading process.
+You can find the specific topics below.